Supplemental Nutrition Assistance Program (SNAP) Linkages with the General Economy

 The rise in SNAP participation during an economic downturn results in greater SNAP expenditures which, in turn, stimulate the economy.
 During a recession, some households that lose part or all of their incomes become eligible and participate in SNAP.
 Moreover, for households that were already participating before the recession, SNAP benefits increase if their income falls.

 Not only do SNAP benefits support a household’s food purchasing needs, benefits also augment the incomes and spending of others (such as farmers, retailers, food processors, and food distributors, as well as their employees); this, in turn, has ripple effects for other parties.
 Thus, SNAP benefits start a multiplier process that supports macroeconomic spending and production.
 SNAP participation and benefits can automatically expand when the economy weakens and contract when it strengthens.
-ERS research has estimated a multiplier of SNAP benefits on Gross Domestic Product (GDP) of 1.79, that is, an increase of $1 billion in SNAP benefits increases GDP by $1.79 billion and results in an increase of 8,900-17,900 full-time equivalent jobs.
-See:The Food Assistance National Input-Output Multiplier (FANIOM) Model and Stimulus Effects of SNAP
+ERS research has estimated a multiplier of SNAP benefits on Gross Domestic Product (GDP) of 1.54; that is, an increase of $1 billion in SNAP benefits in a slowing economy increases GDP by $1.54 billion and supports 13,560 additional jobs, including nearly 500 agricultural jobs (farming, forestry, fishing, and hunting).
+See:The Supplemental Nutrition Assistance Program (SNAP) and the Economy: New Estimates of the SNAP Multiplier

 There is a strong historical relationship between the unemployment rate—a key indicator of economic conditions—and SNAP caseloads.
 However, the relationship between SNAP caseloads and the unemployment rate is influenced by changes in program policy and other factors.